spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/4-configure-the-data-integration-path-between-akeneo-and-sccos.md

 2. In *Name*, enter the name of your client.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In *Description* field, add the description of your route.
 4. To activate the route, set the status to *Enabled*.
-5. In *Incoming configuration* filed, select the configuration you created at step [Create an incoming configuration](#create-an-incoming-configuration).
+5. In *Incoming configuration* fieled, select the configuration you created at step [Create an incoming configuration](#create-an-incoming-configuration).
 6. In *Outgoing configuration*, select the outgoing configuration created at step [Create and outgoing configuration](#create-an-outgoing-configuration).
 ![create-a-new-route](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos/create-a-new-route.png)

 7. Click **Save & Continue**.

-The route should now appear at the *Configurations -> Routes* page.
+The route should now appear on the *Configurations -> Routes* page.

 ## Next step
 [Create tasks and import products from Akeneo to SCCOS](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/create-tasks-and-import-products-from-akeneo-to-sccos.html)